daniyalalii/cpp/Programming_Challenges/Pointers_Programming_Challenges/readme.md

 ## Array Allocator
 ### Write a function that dynamically allocates an array of integers.
 The function should accept an integer argument indicating the number of elements to allocate.
 The function should return a pointer to the array.
 ---
+## Test Scores #1
+### Write a program that dynamically allocates an array large enough to hold a userdefined number of test scores.
+Once all the scores are entered, the array should be passed to a function that sorts them in ascending order.
+Another function should be 544 Chapter 9 PointersProgramming Challenges 545 called that calculates the average score.
+The program should display the sorted list of scores and averages with appropriate headings.
+Use pointer notation rather than array notation whenever possible.
+- Input Validation: Do not accept negative numbers for test scores.
+---